Creating social messages for your business

 The answer is you wouldn’t, so your business shouldn’t either.
 By planning out what you want to say you can make sure to offer the right ratio of social content to business content.
 A good rule to follow is to post three social posts for every business-related post.
 This will keep you from flooding your feed with sales and other stuff that will turn people off.

 Share and share alike

 Sharing is one of the earliest things kids learn, and for good reason.
-Nobody likes to be around greedy people, and by refusing to share the content of others you’re being a greedy.
-The remedy is to simply take part in the social conversation of those that like your page by clicking, commenting and sharing things on a regular basis.
+Nobody likes to be around greedy people, and by refusing to share the content of others you’re being greedy.
+The remedy is simply to take part in the social conversation of those who like your page by clicking, commenting, and sharing things on a regular basis.

 One thing to be careful about, however, is the types of comments and nature of the items you may share.
 Avoid saying anything that could in any way be interpreted as political or divisive.
 Stick to congratulating people for things like marriages, anniversaries, having babies, or other events considered universally positive.
 When you share something, follow the same rule.
 Remember, this isn’t about you as a person – it’s about your business!

 There are some things in life you just rely upon, like your morning cup of coffee.
 If you were to wake up and find that coffee was no longer available then it would rock your world.
 Why?
 Because you count on it to be there and it always is.
 By being a consistent part of your routine, and offering a much-needed boost, that cup of java has your loyalty.